0xTCG/aldy/README.rst

 © 2016-2022 Aldy Authors, Indiana University Bloomington.
 All rights reserved.

 **Aldy is NOT free software.**
-Complete legal license is available in :ref:`aldy_license`.
+A complete legal license is available in :ref:`aldy_license`.

 For non-legal folks, here is a TL;DR version: